edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     </tabItem>
     </tabs>

-    Now, fill the output values of the command into the corresponding fields of the `constellation-conf.yaml` file.

     :::tip

-    To learn how to delete your IAM configuration and to get more detailed information on the IAM process and the VM types supported by Constellation, see the [Configuration workflow](../workflows/config.md).
+    To learn how to create a configuration file without automatic IAM creation and how to delete your IAM configuration and to get more detailed information on the IAM process and the VM types supported by Constellation, see the [Configuration workflow](../workflows/config.md).
     :::

 <!--